 How did your journey to ministry and ordination training begin?

-My wife and I have three children, and I and a friend have been running a website business for eighteen years and together have grown it to a team of eight people.
-The implications of this pathway will have a huge impact on our family, and we are excited for the challenges and opportunities to come.
+My wife and I have three children, and I have been running a website business for 18 years.
+The implications of this pathway have had a huge impact on our family, but we are excited for the challenges and opportunities to come.

 You have to remember that, when you’re being called, the whole family is being called.
 My wife and I had many discussions about how it would impact the family.
-During the process, we really appreciated the support of our DDO, who enabled us to ask the right questions, and facilitated the beginnings of our journey.
+During the process, we really appreciated the support of our Diocesan Director of Ordinands, who enabled us to ask the right questions and facilitated the beginnings of our journey.

 West Malling is also surprisingly easy to get to from the Chelmsford area, so it works really well.
 Because of my family and business commitments, I aim to continue to work part-time and enter ordained ministry as a self-supporting minister in my local community.